SoftwareAG/c8y-docs/content/dtm/asset-hierarchy-bundle/creating-assets-bulk-import.md

 In the **Global roles** tab, select the role which is already assigned for your username.

-Set all available permissions for **Digital Twin** under "Permissions" section by selecting the following check boxes:
+Set all available permissions for **Digital Twin** under "Permissions" section by selecting the following checkboxes:

                 * Under **Application access**, select the "Digital Twin".